iamazhar/spotify-home/README.md

 ## Dependencies

-Thrid party framewoks and Library are managed using Cocoapods.
+Thrid party framewoks and Library are managed using Carthage.

-Carthage used
+Carthage frameworks used
 - github "spotify/SpotifyLogin"
 - github "onevcat/Kingfisher" ~> 5.0